eruffaldi/pylivestat/README.md

 	x = DeltaLiveStat("dt")
 	x.append(10)
 	x.append(20)
-	print x # count is 1
+	print x # count is 1 containing the difference

 	#also from array
 	x.extend([10,20,30,40,50])

-Extra Options:
+Extra Features:

-	# the LiveStat objects can be combined for example when performed in multiprocessing context
+	# the LiveStat objects can be combined for example when performing over different data Windows or in a multiprocessing environment
-	x.merge(y)
+	x.merge(y) # now x contains the merge of the statistics

 	# the LiveStat object can be multipled by scalar or translated, for the objective of performing some unit transformation.
 All the measures are transformed appropriately
 	x + 5